 - Search and apply for study abroad scholarships.
 Many have early deadlines!

 - Book your travel arrangements (flights, trains, etc.) after you have been accepted to your study abroad program.
+You might want to explore options for trip insurance at this time.

 - Put together a budget for your time abroad of estimated and fixed expenses.
 Don’t forget to account for cost-of-living differences or spending money!